 What ARKit and ARCore Have in Common

 For now, at least, ARKit and ARCore have a lot in common.
-Primarily, they are both focused on providing developers and consumers with quick and easy access to augmented reality content.
+Primarily, they both provide developers and consumers with a quick and easy access to augmented reality content.
 In addition, they both offer light estimation and motion tracking technologies that developers can use to add a whole new level of dimensionality to their apps.